3.5. Constants, Enumerations, Global variables

 let private barfoo = 100

-If not specified, structures inherit module publicity (i.e. in public modules global variables are public, and in private modules global variables are private).
+If not specified, global variables inherit module publicity (i.e. in public modules global variables are public, and in private modules global variables are private).

 An enumeration binds a specific value to a name.
 Enumerations are also evaluated at compile time and their value cannot be changed.